Bura (footballer): Later career

 Bura rescinded his Porto contract in August 2011, and signed for fellow top-flight team S.C.
 Beira-Mar.
 In July 2013, he joined G.D.
 Chaves who had just been promoted to division two and, a year later, was added to the ranks of F.C.
 Penafiel of the top tier.

 In July 2015, after Penafiel's relegation as dead last, Bura moved to second-tier club Académico de Viseu F.C. on a three-year deal.
 He scored a career-best 12 goals in his second season there, including a brace in a 3–3 away draw against C.F.
 União on 12 November 2016 (through penalty kicks).

-Bura returned to Leixões after 14 years away on 1 June 2018, on a two-year contract.
-He was signed by his former Académico manager Francisco Chaló, and had been close to joining a year earlier.
+Bura returned to Leixões after 14 years away on 1 June 2018, on a two-year contract; he was signed by his former Académico manager Francisco Chaló, and had been close to joining a year earlier.
+He alternated between the second and third divisions the following seasons, with Chaves, C.D.
+Mafra, U.D.
+Leiria and U.D.
+Oliveirense.

-On 16 January 2023, Bura signed a year-and-a-half-long contract with União de Leiria.